diverse-project/MML-regression/README.md

 ## Feedback

 Although the project can be quite interesting, the lack of context or knowledge of machine learning held us back from making a really accurate implementation and from optimizing it.
-The poor efficiency of SVR and SGD is maybe due to the fact that we didn't choose the correct implementation or didn't tune it the good way?
-We don't have the elements to answer that question.
+The poor efficiency of SVR and SGD may be due to the fact that we did not choose the correct implementation or did not tune it the good way?
+We do not have the elements to answer that question.
 Also, it was quite a huge project to work on, and the workload on other projects prevented us from improving our work the way we wanted.